auryn31/blog/content/posts/starting-with-elm.md

 The first time I tried elm was 2018, but at that time my frontend experience was still very small.
 At that time I had implemented a larger project in `react` and gained my first experience with `vue`.
 Elm had just overwhelmed me and I didn't know the concepts.
 So I was choosing to react all the time.
 For my private projects as well as for my professional ones.

 My first fundamental functional experience was at the university with `haskell`.
 At that time I was overwhelmed from it like 2018 with `elm`.
-It was a completely different approach than OOP with `Java` or `C`.
+It was a completely different approach than OOP with `Java` or some basic lowlevel `C`.
 I hated it.

 Then, 4 years later and 3 years more professional experience, I saw [this](https://www.youtube.com/watch?v=3n17wHe5wEw) talk from **Richard Feldman**.
 It opened my eyes.
 I had already some experience with rust in a professional context and was already hooked to functional programming.
 But I didn't see any need for pure functional for frontends.
 I mean, you already can write functional components in react, so why bother?